zjmorgan/rmc-discord/docs/source/modules/correlation/index.rst

    *

-The classes in the `correlation` package.
+The modules in the `correlation` package.